5 Quicken Alternatives Now that Quicken Online is Dead

 With that said, Mint.com still consistently ranks in the top ten lists for personal financial management software options.
 It’s in my personal top three!

-In more recent history, Intuit has been trying hard to preserve Quicken, which was overshadowed by its more popular products, QuickBooks and TurboTax.
-But many consumers still benefit from using Mint.com on a regular basis.
+In more recent history, however, Intuit ended up failing to preserve Quicken, which was overshadowed by its more popular products, QuickBooks and TurboTax.
+In April of 2016, Inuit sold Quicken to the private equity investment firm, H.I.G.
+Capital.

 What Other Options Are There?